wrytherUC/TaskRuler/README.md

 #### Requirement 102.0 Add Subtasks to a task

 #### Scenario

-A user had subtasks to do within a single task
+- A user had subtasks to do within a single task

-#### Depedencies
+#### Dependencies

-A user has entered a task
+- A user has entered a task

 #### Assumptions

-The user's subtasks timers will equal the total amount of time of the overhead task The subtasks are wanted to be timed separately
+- The user's subtasks timers will equal the total amount of time of the overhead task

+- The subtasks are wanted to be timed separately

 #### Requirement 103.0 Have a reminder/alarm for tasks

 #### Scenario

-A user is being reminded about their tasks for the day
+- A user is being reminded about their tasks for the day

 #### Dependencies

-Notifications for the app are turned on
+- Notifications for the app are turned on

 #### Assumptions

-The user wants to be reminded of the tasks that they want to do today
+- The user wants to be reminded of the tasks that they want to do today

 ## Class Diagram

 ![ClassDiagram](https://github.com/wrytherUC/TaskRuler/blob/master/Copy%20of%20Executive%20Dysfunction%20App.drawio.png)

 ### Class Diagram Description

 **MainActivity:**  The first screen the user sees.
 This will have a place to list their tasks.
 And a button to start the task timer that will appear on a sperate page.
 Also a button  that  will open a  task calendar